• Skip to primary navigation

 Yep!
 There is no need to blanch chilli peppers before freezing them.
 You can simply freeze them fresh.

-• How to soak and dehydrate nuts and seeds
+Why you should soak and dehydrate nuts and seeds - and how to do it

 DISCLAIMERS: The statements made on this website have not been approved by the Food and Drug Administration or Health Canada.
 The information is not intended to diagnose, treat, cure, or prevent disease.
 You assume full responsibility for how you use this information.
 Always consult with your physician or other health professionals before making any diet or lifestyle changes.
 This post may contain affiliate links whereby if you purchase these products I receive a small percentage of the sale price.
 This allows me to keep the blog running and I thank you for allowing me to do that!